 - fanatic (n.)

-- 1520s, "insane person," from Latin fanaticus "mad, enthusiastic, inspired by a god," also "furious, mad," originally, "pertaining to a temple," from fanum "temple," related to festus "festive" (see feast).
-Meaning "zealous person" is mid-17c.
+- 1520s, "insane person," from Latin fanaticus "mad, enthusiastic, inspired by a god," also "furious, mad," originally, "pertaining to a temple," from fanum "temple, shrine, consecrated place," related to festus "festive" (see feast (n.)).
+Meaning "zealous person, person affected by enthusiasm" is from 1640s.
 As an adjective, in English, 1530s, "furious;" meaning "characterized by excessive enthusiasm," especially in religion (of Nonconformists), is from 1640s.

 A fanatic is someone who can't change his mind and won't change the subject. [attributed to Winston Churchill]